 There is a fair amount of flexibility in the scheduling of courses for the M.P.H., depending on the interests of the student and on any other degree or certificate programs in which he or she is enrolled.
-The most typical schedule is to take HUGEN 2049, HUGEN 2040, PUBHLT 2014 and BIOST 2011 in the first fall semester, along with at least some journal club, seminar, or case conference credits.
-In the spring of the first year most students take HUGEN 2022 and HUGEN 2034, along with two or more of the core courses.
+The most typical schedule is to take HUGEN 2010, HUGEN 2022, HUGEN 2025, HUGEN 2040, HUGEN 2049, BIOST 2041, and PUBHLT 2022 in the first fall semester.
+In the spring of the first year most students take HUGEN 2025, HUGEN 2034, PUBHLT 2022, along with two or more of the core courses.
 Other core courses can be taken in the summer or in the second year, depending on whether the student is on campus during the summer.
 Some students use the summer to do a practicum in an off-campus location.
 Students cannot register for PUBHLT 2016 unless they have taken all of the other core courses, though it is permissible to take one other core course concurrently.
-The entire program can be completed in 1 1/2 years, though most students prefer to spread it out over two years.
+The entire program can be completed in 1 1/2 years, although most students prefer to spread it out over two years.